-Internal Controls and Risk Management
+Internal Control and Risk Management System

 In order to enhance corporate value and ensure that all business activities are carried out responsibly, in the interests of all stakeholders, Tokyo Electron is taking steps to strengthen its internal control systems, and make them more effective.
-The Company is implementing specific activities based on the basic policy for internal control systems established in May 2006.
-It is also making progress on a project to develop a system of internal control over financial reporting which is based on the Financial Instruments and Exchange Law.
+The Company is implementing practical measures in line with the basic policy for internal control systems established in May 2006, which was partially revised in April 2008.
+It is also developing a system of internal control over financial reporting based on the Financial Instruments and Exchange Law.